CalebMallek/home-lab-setup/attacker/README.md

 ## Next steps
 - Create Windows endpoint VM with two host-only adapters:
-  - Adapter for lab-internal: `192.168.57.x`
+  - Adapter for lab-internal: `192.168.58.x`
   - Adapter for management: `192.168.56.x`
 - Install Splunk Universal Forwarder or Winlogbeat on Windows endpoint.
 - Create Splunk VM on management network (`192.168.56.0/24`) and configure receiving port.
-- Configure Security Onion to forward data to Splunk.
+- Configure SplunkUniversalForwarder to forward data to Splunk.